 A VULY trampoline has a 5 year warranty on the actual mat, and that’s unheard of.

-It covers everything you need to know about buying a VULY trampoline, and more!
+This guide covers everything you need to know about buying a VULY trampoline.

 Fun Fact: Why is a trampoline called a trampoline?